 I'm setting target version closer than 4.0 because even though that's 4.0 material, this branch should be reviewed and merged during the 3.10 cycle.

-#8 Updated by CyrilBrulebois about 1 month ago
+#8 Updated by CyrilBrulebois over 1 year ago

 - File 0001-Upgrade-Linux-to-4.18.0-2.patch View added